Anyone here seen Charlotte’s Web? Do you remember them stressing how beneficial spiders are to us and our world?

 Are They Poisonous?

-You can relax; Argiope aurantia is NOT harmful.
+You can relax; Argiope aurantia is not harmful.

-Yikes!
 As a warning, while they’re not deadly, they will bite if provoked, so it’s best to leave them be.

 Other Beneficial Spiders